Registry¶

 await registry.schema.create_schema(name, if_not_exists=True)

-Create a schema called saffier
+Create a schema called saffier.

 await create_schema("saffier")

-This will make sure it will create a new schema saffier
+This will make sure it will create a new schema saffier if it does not exist.
+If the if_not_exists

 Drop schema¶